therealexpertai/extract-python/README.md

 <a href="https://docs.expert.ai/extract/latest/" target="_blank">**Extract**</a> is expert.ai "document understanding" Cloud API.
 It extracts text from PDF documents in a smart way: it detects pages and, inside them, headings, body-level text, tables, headers and footers.
 It returns all the blocks of text of each page in the same order in which a human would read them, so helping creating a stream of text than gives better results when applying Natural Language Processing (NLP).
-Knowing where text occurs, e.g. inside a table's cell, helps improve the quality of information extraction task, which can have a more accurate scope.
+Knowing where text occurs, e.g. inside a table's cell, helps improve the quality of information extraction tasks because they can have a more accurate scope.

 ## Installation